cimendes/ivrTyper/README.md

       fastq_file_b_R2_001.fastq.gz
 ```

+`ivrTyper.py --workdir /path/to/data/ --threads 8`

 ###### - With specific ENA sequencing data
 To run ivrTyper in a specific set of ENA IDs, provide a file to `--listIDs` containing a list of ENA IDs that will be downloaded.
 This tool requires the genomic data to be paired-end and from Illumina technology.
 ReMatCh will store the output files in the `--workdir`.
+`ivrTyper.py --listIDs /path/to/list_IDs.txt --workdir /path/to/output/directory/  --threads 8`

 ###### - With ENA sequencing data of *streptococcus pneumoniae* taxon
 To run ivrTyper in all ENA data of a given taxon, provide the taxon name to `--taxon`.
 The ENA Run Accession numbers for the given taxon will be stored in IDs_list.seqFromWebTaxon.tab file.
-Warning - This is option is untested.
+Warning - This is option is in development.
+`ivrTyper.py --taxon "Streptococcus pneumoniae" --workdir /path/to/output/directory/  --threads 8`

 #### Output